robzr/short_bus/README.md

 # ShortBus
-Multi-threaded pub-sub message dispatcher for implementing self-contained service-oriented Ruby apps.
+Easy to use multi-threaded pub-sub message dispatcher for implementing self-contained service-oriented Ruby apps.

 ## What does it do?
 The goal is to provide a minimal, lightweight message dispatcher/service API, providing multi-threaded message publishing and subscription for Ruby closures (Lambdas/Blocks) and Methods).